JBB-DevProjects/JBB-DevProjects/README.md

 ## Hi there 👋

+I'm JBB, a product manager based in Paris 🇫🇷.
+I work at the intersection of tech, design, and business to build meaningful (or not) digital products.
+Currently exploring some exciting projects — more coming soon!
 <!--
 **JBB-DevProjects/JBB-DevProjects** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.